-Configuration 7 is used to represent a beacon on ground, on the deck of a metal vessel and on the floor of a safety raft
+Configuration 7 is used to represent a beacon on ground, on the deck of a metal vessel and on the floor of a safety raft.

-† Configuration 8 is used to represent a beacon above ground (e.g. held in the hand), on the deck of a fibreglass or wooden vessel and being held in a safety raft
+† Configuration 8 is used to represent a beacon above ground (e.g. held in the hand), on the deck of a fibreglass or wooden vessel and being held in a safety raft.

+‡ Applicable to:

-‡ Applicable only to PLBs with integral antennas operated while attached to personal flotation devices (e.g. lifejackets) where the PLB and its antenna are mounted on PFD in such a position, that, in the nominal mode of operation, they are kept above water.
+- PLBs with integral antennas operated while attached to personal flotation devices (e.g. lifejackets) where the PLB and its antenna are mounted on PFD in such a position, that, in the nominal mode of operation, they are kept above water; and - PLBs with non-integral antennas operated where the antenna is mounted on the PFD in such a position, that, in the normal mode of operation, it is kept above water (the PLB itself is attached elsewhere and can be underwater).